smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 ## Motivation
 When multiple apps operate, ON-screen (ONS) messages and text-to-speech (TTS) RPCs are requested together.
 However, the current SDL Core does not have the function to manage these conflicts.
-Thus, all requests are notified to the middleware and managed by the OEMs themselves.For instance, ONS and TTS conflicts are managed by prioritizing the latter RPC.
-The figure below demonstrates the sequence process when `PerformAudioPassThru`occurs during  `ScrollableMessage`
+Thus, all requests are notified to the middleware and managed by the OEMs themselves.
+For instance, ONS and TTS conflicts are managed by prioritizing the latter RPC.
+The figure below demonstrates the sequence process when `PerformAudioPassThru` occurs during `ScrollableMessage`.

 <b>Figure 1.</b> Conflict between `ScrollableMessage` and `PerformAudioPassThru`
 ![Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru.png](../assets/proposals/NNNN-Add-RPC-Conflict-Management/Figure1_Conflict_between_ScrollableMessage_and_PerformAudioPassThru.png)